Shepherd's Bush: Arts and entertainment

 Bush Hall is a venue at 310 Uxbridge Road, built in 1904 as a dance hall.
 It predominantly showcases smaller acoustic performers.

 Shepherd's Bush Walkabout was a music and live sports venue located on the western end of the green, and home to the West London Wildcats and Shepherds Bush Raiders Aussie Rules teams.
 On Australian and New Zealand national holidays, big sporting events such as the National Rugby League Grand Final, Rugby Championship and Bledisloe Cup Rugby Union test matches, Australian Football League grand final, memorial days such as Waitangi Day, Australia Day, and Anzac Day, and on Sundays after The Church, the Shepherd's Bush Walkabout was the centre of Antipodean life in London.
 The live music was usually a mixture of up and coming local acts, and cover bands who played Australian and New Zealand classic songs and contemporary popular music.
 Shepherd's Bush Walkabout closed in early October 2013 and it was announced the site would be redeveloped into a hotel.

-The casting agency 2020 Casting, which supplies extras for film shoots, is based in Hopgood Street, just off Shepherd's Bush Green.

 A number of influential music groups originate from in and around Shepherd's Bush.
 The Who infused much of their work with the youth culture of Shepherd's Bush during the 1960s and 1970s.
 Steve Jones, guitarist of punk legends the Sex Pistols, was born in Shepherd's Bush, and Pistols drummer Paul Cook grew up here.
 The Clash's early work is infused with the culture of Shepherd's Bush and the Westway.
 Libertines and Babyshambles frontman Pete Doherty moved to Shepherd's Bush at age 16.
 Tony Butler, bass-player with 1980s band Big Country and others, was born in Shepherd's Bush.
 Bands Bush and Symposium hail from Shepherd's Bush, the former taking their name from the area.

 Classical musicians Evelyn Glennie and Robert Steadman have both lived in Shepherd's Bush.

 In the Westfield shopping centre area at White City, the grade II listed Dimco buildings (1898), now redeveloped as a bus station, were used as the location for the 'Acme Factory' in the 1988 film Who Framed Roger Rabbit.